We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 • (children walk in different directions)

-• We admired the grass
+• Admired the grass

-• The air was breathed
+• The air they breathed

-• (waving their hands at themselves)
+• (wave hands at themselves)

-• (walk on toes, hands on the belt)
+• (walk on tiptoes, hands on belt)

-• Let's collect them, rather all friends
+• Let's gather them, quickly all friends

 Photo gallery “Works of pupils of the first junior group”

-In the first junior group, kids just practice “palm” painting, creating abstract images.
-To get any specific image, the teacher directs the child's hands and completes the image with the necessary details - in this regard, the composition "Spider" is indicative.
-At this age, children are often offered collective work, where again the teacher plays the leading role.
+In the first junior group, kids simply practice “palm” painting, creating abstract images.
+To create a specific image, the teacher guides the child’s hands and himself completes the image with the necessary details - in this regard, the composition “Spider” is indicative.
+At this age, children are often offered group work, where the teacher again plays the leading role.
 For example, he draws the central part of the sun with eyes, a smile and a wreath, and the kids use their palms to depict its rays (“Golden Sun”).
-Another option - the teacher marks the trunk of the tree, and the children supplement it with leaves from their palms or snow flakes.
-Also at this age, children are offered interpretations on a floral theme: they are invited to supplement the painted stem with buds from multi-colored palms (“Bouquet for Mom”, “A Flower for Beloved Mom”).
+Another option is for the teacher to designate a tree trunk, and the children complement it with leaves from their palms or snow flakes.
+Also at this age, children are offered interpretations on a flower theme: they are invited to complement the drawn stem with buds from multi-colored palms (“Bouquet for Mommy”, “Flower for Beloved Mommy”).

 Photo gallery “Works of pupils of the second junior group”

-Pupils of the second younger group already, without the help of a teacher, draw a tree, passing its crown with the help of a palm (“Autumn tree” and the collective composition “Forest is our wealth”).
+Pupils of the second younger group themselves, without the help of a teacher, draw a tree, passing its crown with the help of their palm (“ Autumn tree" And collective composition"The forest is our wealth").

-Gouache drawing Teamwork Gouache drawing Gouache drawing Gouache drawing Gouache drawing Gouache drawing
+Gouache drawing Team work Gouache drawing Gouache drawing Gouache drawing Gouache drawing Gouache drawing

-Photo gallery "Works of pupils of the middle group"
+Photo gallery “Works of secondary group students”

-Trees are depicted in an interesting way: the branches are not just covered with fingers: smaller elements extend from them, as a result, the image is elegant.
-In this regard, the work "Magic Forest" is indicative.
-Mysterious trees here are also complemented with applique details - squirrels sitting in a hollow.
-A positive mood comes from the drawing "Spring": with the help of the palms, flower stalks are drawn here, each of which is decorated with a beautiful bright yellow bud with a red core.
-Interesting cacti of an intricate shape are depicted with the help of “palm” painting in the composition “Giraffe in Africa”.
+Trees are depicted in an interesting way: the branches are not just lined with fingers: smaller elements extend from them, resulting in an elegant image.
+In this regard, the work “The Magic Forest” is indicative.
+The mysterious trees here are also complemented by applicative details - squirrels sitting in a hollow.
+Positive mood comes from the drawing “Spring”: with the help of palms, stems of flowers are drawn here, each of which is decorated with a beautiful bright yellow bud with a red core.
+Interesting intricately shaped cacti are depicted using palm painting in the composition “Giraffe in Africa”.

-Pupils of the middle group are already quite good at depicting animals and birds, giving the image characteristic details.
-This is the "Giraffe" with its beautiful spotted coloration, horns and hooves, the titmouse with a yellow breast and ruffled feathers.
-Children successfully draw even the fabulous Serpent Gorynych (“Snake Gorynych”, “My Favorite Fairy Tale”).
+Pupils in the middle group are already quite good at depicting animals and birds, giving the image characteristic details.
+This is the “Giraffe” with its beautiful spotted coloring, horns and hooves, and the titmouse with a yellow breast and ruffled feathers.
+Children successfully draw even the fairytale Serpent Gorynych (“Serpent Gorynych”, “My Favorite Fairy Tale”).

 Gouache drawing Gouache drawing (with appliqué elements) Gouache drawing Gouache drawing Gouache drawing Gouache drawing Gouache drawing Teamwork Gouache drawing Gouache drawing Gouache drawing

-Photo gallery "Works of pupils of the senior group"
+Photo gallery “Works of senior group students”

-More detailed subject compositions and complicated plots are created by pupils of the senior group.
-So, the giraffe, created with the help of palms, has a carefully drawn muzzle and tail with a brush at the end (“Giraffe”).
-A funny bird turned out in the drawing “Raven”: he spread his wings in a funny way, ruffling his feathers, red paws and a beak of the same color look bright and contrasting.
+Pupils of the senior group create more detailed subject compositions and complicated plots.
+Thus, a giraffe, created with the help of palms, has a carefully drawn muzzle and a tail with a tassel at the end (“Giraffe”).
+The picture “Little Raven” turned out to be a funny bird: it has funnyly spread its wings, ruffled its feathers, its red legs and beak of the same color look bright and contrasting.

 Galina Zheludkova